 Cool the oatcake on a wire rack and stack.

 When we were kids, Sunday breakfast was always bacon, egg and oatcake.
 It's still a favourite.
 But they are delicious plain buttered, or grilled with cheese like cheese-on-toast.
 Bacon and cheese is good, or rolled round a good sausage like a hot dog.

 If you want to be a bit adventurous, try using them as a wrap with a chicken salad filling.
 Or use them instead of pasta in a lasagna.

-Some people eat them sweet, with jam, but that's not for me.
+Some folk eat them sweet, with jam, or golden syrup, but such people are in league with the Devil.
+That's not for me.
 I like them hot and savoury.

 Oatcakes freeze very well.
 I stack them with a piece of greaseproof paper between every other one, then freeze the stack.
 I can then pull off two any time I want.